Spring is a time of renewal and rebirth.

-Throughout the Blue Ridge Mountains, flowering shrubs like pink azaleas and mountain laurels provide a dazzling spectacle of brightness on hilltops as delicate wildflowers carpet the forest floor in color.
-Here, you will find a veritable Garden of Eden.
+Throughout the Blue Ridge Mountains, flowering shrubs like pink azaleas and mountain laurels provide a dazzling spectacle of brightness on hilltops while delicate wildflowers carpet the forest floor with color.
+Here you will find a veritable Garden of Eden.
 More native species of plants exist in Shenandoah than throughout all of Europe – with more than 1,100 flowering plants and 18 varietals of orchids.
 There are also 47 species of ferns and mosses and 100s of different kinds of fungi.

 Flowers are not the only thing that are in bloom.
 Trees are also on display in their spring finery.
 Shenandoah has about 100 species of trees – with oak and hickory as the most common.
 After a few visits, you may find yourself able to identify trees by defining characteristics like leaves.
 Take oak trees for example; the northern red oak has intricately lobed leaves, while the tulip tree oak has characteristically blunt-lobed ones.
 The bark is also a telltale indicator of tree species.
 For example, loose, curling strips of bark identify shagbark hickory, and be sure to watch your head for falling nuts.
 Towering trees provide a natural refuge for wildlife and a plentiful nut supply to last a whole host of woodland creatures throughout the fall and winter.